Modality and duration

 • What are the advantages and pitfalls of usage-based pricing vs fixed monthly pricing for cloud services?

 • Why is HTTPS necessary for production AI APIs?
-Explain the mixed content problem and security implications
+Explain the user experience and security implications

 • How do you obtain a domain name for your service?
 Compare free and paid options